 - 3 tablespoon nutritional yeast

-- 90 g soup pasta
+- 1 cup soup pasta

 - Add olive oil to a hot medium-sized pan.

-- Then add onion, garlic, carrots and leek.
-Fry on medium high heat for 5 minutes.
-Add a splash of water and fry for 12-15 more minutes until the veggies have softened.
+- Gently fry on medium-high heat for 5 minutes.
+Then add a big splash of water and fry for 12-15 more minutes until the veggies have softened.
 Stir regularly and add more water if required.

 - Serve immediately and add vegan chicken if desired.